Funding Opportunity: Capital Infrastructure – Intergenerational/Family Physical Activity

-To be considered for funding, applicants must demonstrate within the grant application how the proposed capital improvements meet the following criteria:
+To be considered for funding, applicants must demonstrate within the grant application how the proposed capital project meets the following criteria:

 - Shovel-ready projects that demonstrate advanced planning stages for which construction can begin in a short period of time.

-- A developed plan to draw intergenerational residents - of all ages, especially families with children ages 4-14, to encourage physical activity and strengthen community building.
+- A plan to draw intergenerational residents - of all ages, especially families with children ages 4-14, to encourage physical activity and strengthen community building.
 If on school grounds, the space must be open to the general public during non-school hours, including evenings, weekends and school breaks.

 Priority will be given to projects that:

 Serve economically disadvantaged rural or frontier (as defined by the Colorado Rural Health Center) communities that have no public space for physical activity or demonstrate the need to replace existing unsafe or outdated equipment in the public space.

 Applicants will be asked to indicate how their work will increase the number of Coloradans who have convenient access to recreational physical activity.

 - Activation: Up to 15% of funds can be used for promotional environmentally-friendly materials and events, including a one-time groundbreaking ceremony.

 - Community-based Planning: Funds should be used to meaningfully engage youth, parents and community members of all ages and racial/ethnic backgrounds in the planning and designing process to facilitate ownership and empowerment.